 With time, the end consumers are becoming more conscious, socially and environmentally.
 The demand for ethical, green and recycled products is increasing.
 The company manufactures both recycled leather and finished products, providing a green alternative for genuine leather.

+Founder Olivier Grammont and Aron Wu developed a leather recycling technique.
 The source material contains 60% of the off-cuts and scraps of leather fibers, that usually goes to waste from industrial glove manufacturers.
-The remaining 40% includes, 30% of vegetable origin products that include latex/rubber as a binding agent and 10% synthetic product containing water and pigments.
+The remaining 40% includes 30% of vegetable origin products that include latex/rubber as a binding agent and 10% water based polyurethane.

 How is it done?